In addition to the 20-kg bag entrusted to our transport service, you will need a day-backpack with a capacity of no more than 25-30 litres

 We recommend Compeed plasters

-We recommend you apply deer tallow cream to your feet BEFORE setting out on your ski tour, to help prevent blisters
+We recommend you apply deer tallow cream to your feet BEFORE setting out on your hiking day, to help prevent blisters

 You will find top-quality sets at specialist retailers.
 In any case, you will at least need: plasters, blister pads, elastic bandages, alcohol pads, disinfectant spray, and a small travel pharmacy (pain killers etc.)

 This is always useful - not least in case your hiking day extends into the evening

 Storing them separately can save you a lot of trouble, especially when travelling in faraway countries

 Your personal holiday guide.
 Be sure to bring a copy of your Trail journey directions.